Logging for Broadcast/Utility and Amateur Radio

 All desktop (i.e. non-mobile) applications within the SWLog suite run on Windows.
 This is for full installations and upgrades.

 Targeted for AMD- and Intel-based systems running Windows 11 or Windows 10.
 The installation package will optionally download and install SQL Server Express 2022.
-Compatible with SQL Server 2017 or 2019.
+Backwards-compatible with SQL Server 2017 or 2019.

 linux-arm